callmeShae/callmeShae-github-readme/README.md

 I’m new to Software Development, currently specializing in Java.
 Prior to discovering my programming skills, I spent a few years in the ⚓ U.S. Navy ⚓, but now enjoy my time outside of work by...

 - 🐱‍👤 Improving my Programming skills!
+- 🚀 Always ready to collaborate

+When I'm NOT doing that, I'm...

 - 🎨 Working on art of any kind (painting, drawing, sculpture and woodworking)
 - 🏠 Completing home renovation projects